Some say “po-tay-to” some say “po-tat-o” but we say “too high in carbs!” and recommend that you skip these starchy veggies altogether.

-So let’s briefly explore some potato nutrition facts and then share some potato alternatives and a recipe you can try.
+So let’s briefly explore some potato nutrition facts and then share some potato alternatives you can test out in your own kitchen.

 Potato Nutrition Facts

-It’s also the same for glycemic index (GI) – it ranges from 60 right up to 95.
+Next, you also have to consider the glycemic index (GI) of a potato–depending on the type of potato the GI ranges from 60 right up to 95.
 Anything below 55 is considered a low GI, and the higher it gets over 55, the more rapidly it is going to send your blood sugar soaring.

 But there are some tasty alternatives.